 Do Galaxy phones have Live Photos?

-Yes, depending on your model and OS you have options for motion photos.
+Yes, you have Motion Photos, Samsung’s version of Apple’s Live Photos.
+Both are unique, but they serve the same purpose of making animated photos.
 You can upload these using the same steps as above.
 If you can’t save it as a video, save it as a video to Google photos.

 Can I add stickers to my Live photos?

-Yes, just as you would any other Instagram post you can add stickers, date and time, etc.
+Yes, just as you would any other Instagram post, you can add stickers, date, time, etc.